Jesse Marsch

 In 2010, Marsch retired from his playing career and became a coach, first serving as an assistant with the U.S. national team under Bob Bradley that reached the last 16 of the 2010 FIFA World Cup in South Africa.
 He then became the inaugural head coach of the Montreal Impact upon its entry to MLS in 2012.
 In 2015, after a year-long stint as the assistant coach for his alma mater, the Princeton Tigers, Marsch was hired as head coach of the New York Red Bulls and stayed in the role through the first half of the 2018 MLS season.
 In his first year coaching the team, the Red Bulls won the Supporters' Shield and Marsch was named MLS Coach of the Year.
-Marsch holds the record for most wins by a coach in franchise history.
+He holds the record for most wins by a coach in franchise history.